wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnet4-implicit.md

 ## Okta ASP.NET 4.x Web API Quickstart

-If you want a full, working example, head over to the [ASP.NET web API example](https://github.com/oktadeveloper/okta-aspnet-webapi-example) repository and follow the instructions in that readme.
+If you want a full, working example, head over to the [ASP.NET Web API example] repository and follow the readme instructions.
-// TODO: create/update the test project

 ### Create a new Web API project